craftercms/docs/source/by-role/developer/common/static-content-access.rst

 .. note::
     This mechanism allows CrafterCMS to *point* to assets in S3, but not manage it.
 This is *not* the same as the blob store.
 While the blob store is backed by S3, it's still an *internally managed* store that supports the project's workflow and publishing processes.

+S3 compatible storage such as Oracle S3, Azure Blob Storage and MinIO are also good options for very large externally managed artifacts, but, remember that performance is implementation specific and that there is **no guarantee of similar performance** to AWS S3.

+|

 The following guide is an example to illustrate how to:

 * Configure Studio to use an S3 bucket (this is not the same as the blob store).